-- outputFreq same definition as outputFreq (biasing and analysis methods) - outputFile Write the histogram to a file outputFileDX - Write the histogram to a file
+- outputFreq same definition as outputFreq (biasing and analysis methods) - outputFile Write the histogram to a file

-Default: output. <name>.dat [ UNIX filename, context: histogram ]
+Default: output.<name>.dat [ UNIX filename, context: histogram ]

 Name of the file containing histogram data (multicolumn format, see 3.7.4), which is written every outputFreq steps.
 If outputFile is set to none, the file is not written.